 How do I get in for services?

 Walk-in appointments are the quickest way to get started with Four County Mental Health services.
-We utilize a first-come, first-serve, walk-in clinic style, allowing you to come in, complete paperwork (takes about 20 minutes) and see a therapist that day.
+We utilize a walk-in clinic style allowing you to come in, complete paperwork (takes about 20 minutes) and see a therapist that day.
 Walk-in appointments are available in Independence, Coffeyville and Cowley.